Instill a love of learning.

 of USF Education graduates are hired into teaching positions by the semester after graduation.

 Median national annual salary for elementary teachers (BLS, 2019)

-The Result: 99% of USF teachers are consistently rated as being “effective” or “highly effective” by their school principals.
+of USF teachers are rated highly effective or effective by their school principals

 I was hired as a classroom teacher right after I graduated, which is a testament to USF’s program.
 I felt very well prepared due to the course content, the diverse field experiences, and the faculty support.

 Harrison Elementary School

 USF graduates are teaching in elementary school classrooms and making a difference in communities across Indiana and beyond:

 Teachers are lifelong learners.
 Throughout their careers, USF elementary education majors may return to the classroom for continuing education credits, graduate certificates, additional licensures, and even master’s degrees.
 These additional credentials not only help fulfill your school’s professional development requirements, but they can also prepare you to move into education administration.

 USF offers graduate programs in education, special education, school psychology and school counseling.